- What measures has the Federal Council taken with regard to variable remuneration at Credit Suisse?

 Not all of the deferred variable remuneration temporarily suspended by the Federal Council on 21 March 2023 was definitively cancelled.
 Why not?

-Although a ban on or reduction in variable remuneration in general or only for all managers instead of for the top three levels of management could send a political signal, it could also contribute to an undesirable operational destabilisation by further increasing the pressure on top performers to leave.
+Although a ban on or reduction in variable remuneration in general or only for all managers instead of for the top three levels of management could have sent a political signal, it could also have contributed to an undesirable operational destabilisation by further increasing the pressure on top performers to leave.
 Cancelling or reducing variable remuneration seems particularly justifiable for the most senior managers.
-Restricting it to the highest levels of management is necessary for reasons of proportionality, as that is where the responsibility lies.
+Restricting it to the highest levels of management was necessary for reasons of proportionality, as that is where the responsibility lay.

 Why is the Credit Suisse Board of Directors not affected by the Federal Council's remuneration measures?